amangkim/cdlts/README.md

-# cdlts
+# Compact Data Learning for Time-Series (CDL-TS)
-Compact Data Learning for Time-Series
+Compact Data Learning for Time-Series Demos and Datasets